waldronlab/bedbaser/README.md

 # bedbaser

-bedbaser is an R api for [BEDbase](https://bedbase.org) that provides access to the [BEDbase API](https://api.bedbase.org) and includes convenience functions, such for creating GRanges and GRangesList objects.
+bedbaser is an R API client for [BEDbase](https://bedbase.org) that provides access to the [BEDbase API](https://api.bedbase.org) and includes convenience functions, such for creating GRanges and GRangesList objects.

 ## Install bedbaser